Chinese Dictionary

 All Chinese text found on the page is sent to the MandarinSpot server for segmentation and retrieval of the dictionary definitions.
 This information is not stored in any form on the server.

-Webmasters: If you want to add this functionality directly to your website, have a look our public API page.
+Webmasters: If you want to add this functionality directly to your website, have a look at our public API page.